 Seeking speedy solutions is the way forward

-Workers from Kirkless Council children’s services staged the 48-hour protest in early June after publicly stating they had had “enough of bullying, enough of stress, enough of vacancies, enough of poor pay, enough of agency staff and enough of austerity.”
+Workers from Kirklees Council children’s services staged the 48-hour protest in early June after publicly stating they had had “enough of bullying, enough of stress, enough of vacancies, enough of poor pay, enough of agency staff and enough of austerity.”

 These are sentiments that many social workers around the country will recognise and are echoed in our research released today, carried out by Bath Spa University.
 The study shows working conditions, particularly in statutory services, are still often poor, workload management is inadequate and crucially there is not enough time to spend with families and service users.